godfrey-creat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the first 10 lines
+display the third line of file iacta